AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 $h_f$ = Head loss in the outlet tubing, as given in [Equation 5](#Equation-5)
 $k$ = A constant for a given substance at a given temperature, related to Henry’s Law
 $P_{atm}$= Atmospheric air pressure at the level of the vent
-$T$ = Surface tension of the water at a given temperature
 $R$ = Radius of a bubble in the reactor
 $⍴$ = Density of water
+$T$ = Surface tension of the water at a given temperature

-[Equation 8](#Equation-8) mathematically summarizes the concepts addressed in the Literature Review section.
+[Equation 9](#Equation-9) mathematically summarizes the concepts addressed in the Literature Review section.
 In order to minimize gas solubility (and therefore, to maximize the amount of gas that is removed from influent water): the radii of bubbles that form must be maximized, the head loss in the exit tubing must be minimized, and the height difference between the reactor and vent must be maximized within reason.
 Further considerations may arise when [Equation 5](#Equation-5) is substituted for the $h_f$ value.

-While [Equation 8](#Equation-8) is powerful in its efficiency, it may only act as an approximation of the solubility of a gas in the fluidized bed reactor.
+While [Equation 9](#Equation-9) is powerful in its efficiency, it may only act as an approximation of the solubility of a gas in the fluidized bed reactor.
 Equations 3-7 assume equilibrium: that the rates of air shifting from liquid to gas phase and vice versa are equal.
 The system may not be in equilibrium while the reactor is in use.
-Therefore, [Equation 8](#Equation-8) remains only a qualitative description of the relationships between different system parameters.
+Therefore, [Equation 9](#Equation-9) remains only a qualitative description of the relationships between different system parameters.

-[Equation 8](#Equation-8), supplemented by [Equation 1](#Equation-1) concerning fluidization velocity, informed the subteam's fabrication of the prototype apparatus.
+[Equation 9](#Equation-9), supplemented by [Equation 1](#Equation-1) concerning fluidization velocity, informed the subteam's fabrication of the prototype apparatus.
 In future semesters, the equation may be used to perform optimizations once the subteam has gathered sufficient experimental data.

 ## Previous Work

 The Fall 2018 subteam's work comprised research, design, fabrication, and basic experimentation to begin development of a reactor to remove excess dissolved gas from influent water in AguaClara plants.

 The subteam's research focused on developing a fluidized bed reactor that would encourage bubble formation by providing bubble nucleation sites.
 The subteam gathered literature on the relevant concepts such as fluidization, bubble nucleation, and gas solubility.
-As detailed in the Analysis of Literature section, the subteam combined key variables to derive [Equation 8](#Equation-8) for the approximate solubility of a gas in water.
+As detailed in the Analysis of Literature section, the subteam combined key variables to derive [Equation 9](#Equation-9) for the approximate solubility of a gas in water.

 The subteam then experimentally determined relevant system parameters (eg. sand bed porosity and sand grain diameter), and designed and fabricated a small-scale fluidized bed reactor.
-Python code was developed to facilitate easy calculation of the fluidization velocity and fluidization flow of the sand bed.
-Code was also written to calculate the head loss through the reactor's effluent tubing.
+[Python code](https://github.com/AguaClara/Dissolved-Gas/blob/master/Code/FluidizationVelocity.py) was developed to facilitate easy calculation of the fluidization velocity and fluidization flow of the sand bed.
+[Python code](https://github.com/AguaClara/Dissolved-Gas/blob/master/Code/HeadLoss.py) was also written to calculate the head loss through the reactor's effluent tubing.

 After fabricating the prototype system, the subteam ran basic tests to determine its functionality.
 The reactor's sand bed failed to consistently fluidize while using a 100 RPM peristaltic pump.
 However, the Spring 2019 subteam recently acquired a 600 RPM peristaltic pump, pictured in Figure 3, to incorporate into the system.

-Further specifics concerning the work of the Fall 2018 semester are described in the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md).
+Further specifics concerning the subteam's work during the Fall 2018 semester are described in the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md).

 The subteam looks forward to testing the prototype to confirm its functionality, optimize its performance, and to eventually develop a practical reactor.

-**[Excellent work!
-I really enjoyed reading your report.
-I think the only thing to work on for next time would be to address Jonathan's comment about adding a link to the code.
-Otherwise, you guys have a great report written so far.
-Excited to read your future work!]**

 ## Bibliography